 SMART refers to Specific, Measurable, Attainable, Realistic, and Time-Bound.
-SMART goals are the specific objectives that you want to achieve over time.
+SMART goals are the specific objectives and key results that you want to achieve over time.
 Success marketing depends on how you carry out your plans according to these five characteristics to ensure the goals are reached.
 Why are SMART objectives so important?

 Setting SMART goals is critical as it is useful for setting more specific and attainable objectives.
 It also gives benchmarks under which you may track your progress – modest steps might help you stay motivated if you have a larger, more challenging goal.
 It enables you to track your progress and help you make concrete plans.
 Let’s look at what SMART objectives are, why they’re essential, and how to set them for yourself.